Standard Bank of South Africa Ltd v OK Bazaars (1929) Ltd

 Standard Bank of South Africa Ltd v OK Bazaars (1929) Ltd is an important case in the South African law of delict, particularly the area of negligent misstatement.
-It was heard in the Witwatersrand Local Division by André Gautschi AJ from 8 February – 16 February 2000, with judgment handed down on 17 March.
+It was heard in the Witwatersrand Local Division by André Gautschi AJ from 8–16 February 2000, with judgment handed down on 17 March.
 JM Suttner SC (with him R. Hutton) appeared for the plaintiff, and LRG Serrurier SC (with him KJ Trisk) for the defendant.